alex-james-vukovity/react-file-structure/README.md

 Use upper camel case for file names.

-Use conventional type suffix names including `.type`, `.test`, `.validation`, `.utility` etc. Invent additional type names if you must but take care not to create too many.
+Use conventional type suffix names including `.type`, `.test`, `.validation`, `.utils` etc. Invent additional type names if you must but take care not to create too many.

 Why?
 Names of folders and files should clearly convey their intent.